 5. Security Deposits

-Georgia also has a security deposit law in place.
+Georgia also has security deposit laws in place.
 These security deposit laws are contained in the statewide landlord-tenant act.
 A security deposit is a key factor in a successful rental property.

 The following are a couple of rules that Georgia landlords must abide by when it comes to a tenant’s security deposit.